-\$50.00 PER SCOUT - Due in the Council Service Center by March 3rd, 2023.
+\$50.00 PER SCOUT - Due in the Council Service Center by March 8th, 2024.

-The troop will receive the discounted fee to be paid in full by May 5th, 2023, for the number of Scouts that the Troop has paid \$50 for by this date.
-Exception will be New Scouts / Arrow of Light-Scouts moving to the Troop; they will receive the discounted price until May 5th, this fee is necessary to hold the troop campsite and is credited toward the remaining balance.
+The troop will receive the discounted fee to be paid in full by May 3rd, 2024, for the number of Scouts that the Troop has paid \$50 for by this date.
+Exception will be New Scouts / Arrow of Light-Scouts moving to the Troop; they will receive the discounted price until May 3rd or arranged by Camp Director, this fee is necessary to hold the troop campsite and is credited toward the remaining balance.
 This fee is NON-REFUNDABLE but is transferable to a New Scout added to the Camp Roster.